DanielJomphe/practical-git/3-Users-Guide.md

     $ git config --global color.ui      auto
     $ git config --list

-For project-based configuration options, remove the *--global* argument.
-This will update your project's `-path-/-project-/.git/.gitconfig` file instead, and will be shared with the team.
+For project-based configuration options, remove the `--global` argument.
+This will update your project's `<path>/<project>/.git/.gitconfig` file instead, and will be shared with the team.
 Note that project configuration options win over global configuration options.

 # Git Worst Practices